Aggregations

 The aggregation mechanism is driven by three events:

-- Base event — the check event: the platform verifies that for every non-
+- Base event — the check event: the platform verifies that for every combination of parameter values at which the aggregated property is non-

-NULLand no aggregated object exists yet, the platform creates it and fills its properties with the parameter values. - Delete event — the resolution event: when the aggregated property becomes
+NULLfor some combination of parameter values and no aggregated object yet exists for it, the platform creates such an object and fills its properties with those parameter values. - Delete event — the resolution event: when the aggregated property becomes

-NULLand the aggregated object still exists, the platform deletes it.
+NULLfor a combination of parameter values whose aggregated object still exists, the platform deletes that object.

 In a particular aggregation all three events may coincide, or the create and delete events may differ both from the base event and from each other.